 Financing Activities.
-Net cash used in financing activities decreased \$699 million from \$804 million for the six months ended June 30, 2004 to \$105 million for the six months ended June 30, 2005.
-The decrease in cash used during the six months ended June 30, 2005 as compared to the corresponding period in 2004, was primarily the result of an increase in contributions and a decrease in net repayments of long-term debt.
+Net cash used in financing activities decreased \$185 million from \$706 million for the six months ended June 30, 2004 to \$521 million for the six months ended June 30, 2005.
+The decrease in cash used during the six months ended June 30, 2005 as compared to the corresponding period in 2004, was primarily the result of a decrease in payments for debt issuance costs and in net repayments of long-term debt offset partially by an increase in distributions to parent company.